7 Important Facts About Gay and Bi Men Who Suffer From Eating Disorders

 These compliments are fueled in part by a social stigma against fatness and an ignorant belief that all plump bodies are unhealthy.

-Some men find support to continue their eating disorders by joining pro-eating disorder online groups where users post images and stories seeking “thin-spiration” to continue their self-starvation.
+Some men find support to continue male eating disorders by joining pro-eating disorder online groups where users post images and stories seeking “thin-spiration” to continue their self-starvation.

-4. The belief that eating disorders are a “women’s issue” add shame to men.
+4. The belief that eating disorders are a “women’s issue” and that male eating disorders don’t exist just add shame to men.

 Since most people associate eating disorders with women, they may not consider that a man’s rapid weight loss is actually an eating disorder and not just exercise, dieting or a physical illness.